League: MACHA GOLD

 Jingxian Wu

-Program Director Jingxian Wu returns to the Razorback Hockey Staff for his fourth season with the program.
+Program Director Jingxian Wu returns to the Razorback Hockey Staff for his sixth season with the program.
 Director Wu is actively involved in collegiate and youth hockey programs at the Northwest Arkansas region.
-In addition to overseeing the Razorback Hockey program, he also serves as U8 and U10 coaches for the NWAHA Ice Hogs.
-Director Wu currently holds a Level III Coaching Certification with USA Hockey.
+In addition to overseeing the Razorback Hockey program, he also serves as U10 and U12 coaches for the NWAHA Ice Hogs.
+Director Wu currently holds a Level IV Coaching Certification with USA Hockey.

 Aside from hockey, Director Wu holds a Ph.D. degree in Electrical Engineering from the University of Missouri (2005).
 He is currently a Professor and Associate Department Head with the Department of Electrical Engineering at the University of Arkansas (UofA).
 He is also the Founding Director of the Intelligent Information Processing Lab at UofA.
 He has served as Editors/Associate Editors for a number of prestigious international journals, and he was awarded a Distinguished Lectureship by the IEEE Vehicular Technology Society in 2018.
 He has published nearly 200 papers at international journals and international conferences, and holds 2 international patents.
 His professional information can be found on his personal website.